cs123tas/projects/brush/README.md

 You may have already run into this snafu before in your CS career but if you haven’t, beware of integer division.
-In C++,255 / 256 turns out to be 0.
+In C++, 255 / 256 turns out to be 0.
-To avoid this problem, whenever you divide two integers, first cast one of them tofloat.
+To avoid this problem, whenever you divide two integers, first cast one of them to `float`.
 Alternatively if one of the numbers is a constant, append “.0” or “.f” to the end of it.
-For example,foo/ should be writtenfoo/256.0orfoo/256.f.
+For example,foo/ should be written `foo/256.0` or `foo/256.f`.

 ## 8 Handing In